LumosCore/LumosCore/LumosCore/README.md

 ![image](rapidNetSim.png)

 # Introduction
-This project is combined with [rapidnetsim](https://github.com/qyysjtu/RapidNetSim.git) and [figret](https://github.com/FIGRET/figret), used for [LumosCore](https://arxiv.org/abs/2411.01503)'s simulation and its future work.
+This project is used for [LumosCore](https://arxiv.org/abs/2411.01503)'s simulation and its future work.
 LumosCore reconfigures the network topology when task starts, and dose not customize the routing strategy.
-We are exploring the possibility of using figret to optimize the routing strategy with static topology, or with reconfiguration without the knowledge of the task.

 # Prerequisites
 This project contains two python packages, rapidnetsim and figret.
 We recommend you to install the packages in `requirements.txt`